arne-fuchs/edcas-client/README.md

 ## Features

+edcas is a fast terminal UI (TUI) that reads your Elite Dangerous journal logs live and organises everything into tabbed views.

+**Exploration**
-* System and its data represented in a compact view
+* System and its bodies represented in a compact, scannable view
+* Body details: type, terraforming state, estimated scan/mapping value, gravity, atmosphere, materials
-* List signals found in system to find Raxxla ASAP
+* Lists the signals found in a system so you can find Raxxla ASAP
-* Get help mining by showing relevant data
-* Keep track of your materials
+* Mining tab that surfaces the data that actually helps you mine

+**Commander & ship**
+* Commander overview — ranks, reputation, credits and powerplay
+* Ship, modules and on-foot suit loadout at a glance
+* Engineering workshop — track materials, modules and blueprint progress

+**Galaxy & trade (powered by the edcas server / EDDN)**
+* Station and fleet-carrier search with live market, outfitting and shipyard data
+* Faction / background-simulation (BGS) search
+* Trade-route and trade-loop finder
+* "Nearest commodity" search for buying/selling runs
-* Keep track of your constructions you'll never finish
+* Construction-depot (colonisation) tracking for the constructions you'll never finish
-* Keep track of what the feds are doing in the news tab
+* GalNet news tab to keep track of what the feds are doing

+**Data sharing**
+* Contributes back to the community: uploads sanitised data to the [EDDN](https://github.com/EDCD/EDDN) network (like EDMC / EDDiscovery) and, optionally, to the edcas API — each is an independent opt-in/opt-out toggle (see [Data uploads](#data-uploads-eddn--edcas-api))

+**Quality of life**
+* Background journal file watcher — the UI updates live as you play
+* Pin entries and keep a personal todo list
+* Runs natively on Linux & Windows, or in the browser via WebAssembly
+* Self-hostable server (EDDN ingest + REST API) — or just use the public instance
 * Written in rust so you know its good
 * All open source